ghdl/ghdl-cosim/doc/vhpidirect/index.rst

 Introduction
 ============

+..
+ATTENTION:: As explained in the :ref:`home page <COSIM>`, GHDL's implementation of VHPIDIRECT is not compliant with the standard, and the standarization of a FFI/DPI is being discussed in the VASG.
+As a result, in this documentation VHPIDIRECT, VFFI, FFI, VDPI and/or DPI might be used as synonyms for referring to the new standardized interface, which is currently work in progress.

 Interfacing with foreign languages through VHPIDIRECT is possible on any platform.
 You can reuse or define a subprogram in a foreign language (such as `C` or `Ada`) and import it into a VHDL design.